adkelley/javascript-to-purescript/tut17/README.md

 ## Currying explained
 In PureScript, like most functional programming languages, functions take only one argument and return one result by default.
 This approach models the [lambda calculus](https://en.wikipedia.org/wiki/Lambda_calculus), which is a notation for describing mathematical functions and programs.
 Alonzo Church developed it in the 1930's, and it serves as a strong theoretical foundation for functional programming.

-The way accomplish this is by currying multiple function arguments.
+The way to accomplish this is by currying multiple function arguments.
 It is the process of turning a multi-argument function into a series of nested functions that each have one argument and return one result.
 In the case of the last input argument, we return a result to the caller.
 It means that an expression like `result = fn x y z` is transformed to `f1 = fn x`; `f2 = f1 y`; and `result = f2 z`.

 When there are multiple arguments to a function, PureScript transcompiles it to JavaScript as a sequence of nested functions; very similar to the curried JavaScript code that Brian showed in his [video](https://egghead.io/lessons/javascript-currying-with-examples).
 The main advantages to currying are 1) we can partially apply functions, and 2) we can create type signatures that are also functions.